austencloud/guitar-tab-reader/UPGRADE_SUMMARY.md

-# Guitar Tab Reader - A+ Upgrade Summary
+# TabScroll - A+ Upgrade Summary

 ## 🎯 **Final Grade: A+**

-This document summarizes the comprehensive modernization and enhancement of the Guitar Tab Reader application, bringing it to A+ standards for 2025.
+This document summarizes the comprehensive modernization and enhancement of the TabScroll application, bringing it to A+ standards for 2025.

 ---